aces/Loris/modules/imaging_uploader/test/TestPlan.md

 8. Once all the values in the form have been validated, ensure that you can upload a `.zip` file and a `.tgz` file [Manual Testing]
 9. Upload a scan which was already uploaded and which has either 'Not Started' or 'Failure' status in the Progress column.
-   Make sure you get the Warning message 'Are you sure?
+   Ensure you get the Warning message 'Are you sure?
 A file with this name already exists!
 Would you like to override existing file?'.
 Ensure the correct behavior of the two possible actions by the user: 'Yes, I am sure!' or 'No, cancel it!'.
    [Manual Testing]
 10. Upload a scan which was already uploaded and which was processed with 'Success' status in the Progress column.
-   Make sure you can not re-upload the file, and get the Error message 'File already exists!
+   Ensure you can not re-upload the file, and get the Error message 'File already exists!
 A file with this name has already successfully passed the MRI pipeline!'.
    [Manual Testing]
 11. Upload a new, valid, anonymized `.tar.gz` DICOM archive with the correct CandID, PSCID and visit label.
 Verify that the file appears in the table after loading is complete.
     [Manual Testing]
-12. In the Study section of the Admin/Configuration module, make sure the 'ImagingUploader Auto launch' option is set to 'No'.
+12. In the Study section of the Admin/Configuration module, ensure the 'ImagingUploader Auto launch' option is set to 'No'.
     Click on the show-data button and check the contents of the upload table after the successful upload done in 8.
 Ensure that the Progress column entry for that UploadID displays 'Not Started'.
     Launch the imaging insertion scripts from a terminal window.
-Make sure the Progress column entry for that UploadID displays
-    'In Progress ...' during the insertion process, and either 'Success' or 'Failure' at the end of the insertion process.
+Ensure the Progress column entry for that UploadID displays 'In Progress ...' during the insertion process, and either 'Success' or 'Failure' at the end of the insertion process.
-    Make sure all fields are correct.
+    Ensure all fields are correct.
 Also check that:

     - the Tarchive info column contains a link to the DICOM archive page with the details of the archive displayed (with the view Dicom Archive module and pages permission).